capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 * Enable EC2FullAccess, VPCFullAccess, SNSFullAccess, CloudWatchFullAccess.
 * Choose next, and give the role a name, and create the role.

-When the role is created, within the role:
+**When the role is created, within the role** (this will still need to be applied to the role automatically created by Zappa, if you use that method):

 * Click on 'Create Role Policy' or 'Add inline policy'.
 * Navigate to policy generator.